by Todd Walker

 Tim Smith of Jack Mountain Bushcraft wrote a blog in July of this year and quoted his friend’s wisdom, “noisy rivers never run deep.”
 Addressing the depth of knowledge and experience of promoted “experts”, Tim makes a compelling case for carefully choosing who we get our information from.
 A lot of info being taught today is loud and shallow… and regurgitated dangerously.

 If we are reluctant to rationally criticize this troubling trend, then we are partly responsible for our community’s decline.
 This is not a rant.
 It’s more of a self-assessment and an “if the boot fits, wear it” thing.
-I’ll admit that I’ve worn that boot before and suffered blisters.
-My purpose here is to not belittle but to highlight our need for integrity, authenticity, and crediting sources.
+I’ll admit that I’ve worn that boot before and got blistered.
+My purpose here is to not belittle but to highlight our need for integrity, authenticity, and crediting mentors and sources.

 Humility is the prerequisite for learning.
 It is more important to learn than to cling to egos.